Islandora/documentation/docs/installation/manual/installing_crayfish.md

 Each endpoint we need to be able to connect to will get its own `.conf` file, which we will then enable.

 !!! notice
-    these configurations would potentially have collisions with Drupal routes, if any are created in Drupal with the same name.
+    These configurations would potentially have collisions with Drupal routes, if any are created in Drupal with the same name.
 If this is a concern, it would likely be better to reserve a subdomain or another port specifically for Crayfish.
 For the purposes of this installation guide, these endpoints will suffice.

 `/etc/apache2/conf-available/Gemini.conf | root:root/644`
 ```